SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

 Subscript declarations can appear only in the context of a class, structure, enumeration, extension, or protocol declaration.

-The *parameters* specify one or more indicies used to access elements of the corresponding type in a subscript expression (for example, the ``i`` in the expression ``object[i]``).
+The *parameters* specify one or more indexes used to access elements of the corresponding type in a subscript expression (for example, the ``i`` in the expression ``object[i]``).
-Although the indicies used to access the elements can be of any type, each parameter must include a type annotation to specify the type of each index.
+Although the indexes used to access the elements can be of any type, each parameter must include a type annotation to specify the type of each index.
 The *return type* specifies the type of the element being accessed.